Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 • The above parts are sold individually.

-• DAM9317: The retaining clip is no longer available anywhere.
-So you have no choice: you must recover the clip mounted on your Mini.
+• DAM9317 : The retaining clip is no longer available anywhere.
+So you have no choice : you must recover the clip mounted on your Mini.

 Advertisement

-Drain the engine and gearbox
+Drain the engine and gearbox oil

-Disassemble the linkage
+Remove the gearbox selector linkage

 Op 02